marcosnevot/datamotion-grid/docs/performance-notes.md

      - Long tasks on the main thread.
      - Layout/paint spikes.

-4. **Optional: enable debug timings for dataset generation**
+4. **Optionally enable debug timings for dataset generation**
    - Set `ENABLE_DEBUG_MEASURES = true` in `gridSettings.ts` (for local development).
    - Reload the app.
-   - Check the console for `[perf] dataset:generateMockDataset: X ms` logs.
+   - Watch the console for logs like:

-### Future performance improvements (beyond Phase 6)

-Ideas explicitly left out of Phase 6 but worth exploring later:

-- More granular memoisation for heavy cells (e.g. expensive formatting or visualisations).
-- Measuring and optimising for extremely large datasets (100k+ rows) if needed.
-- Automated performance regression tests (e.g. via custom scripts or browser automation + metrics).
-- Exposing a small “FPS / perf” panel in the UI that surfaces basic runtime metrics for demo purposes.
+     `[perf] dataset:generateMockDataset: X ms`.

 ---

+## 9. Future performance work (beyond Phase 6)

+The current implementation already meets the goals of a **high-performance, virtualized demo grid**.
+Potential future improvements include:

+- More granular memoisation for **heavy cells** (expensive formatting or embedded visualisations).
+- Measuring and tuning for **extremely large datasets** (100k+ rows or more) if a future use case requires it.
+- Automated **performance regression tests** using browser automation and custom metrics.
+- Expanding the FPS/perf panel into a small, optional **runtime metrics widget** (e.g. showing average render time, number of visible rows).

+These ideas are deliberately out of scope for Phase 6 and Phase 7 but can be explored later without changing the core architecture.